jafaryor/knowledge-base/Web/HTML/web-rtc.md

 * WebRTC works via UDP.
 * No standard signaling protocol.
 * Not fully compatible with all browsers.
-* Live video streaming via WebSocket is possible but  the streaming is way slow and the lag is noticable.
+* Live video streaming via WebSocket is possible but  the streaming is way slow and the lag is noticeable.

 `RTCDataChannel`
 * Same API as WebSocket.
 * Ultra-low latency.
 * Unreliable (UDP) or reliable (TCP) to choose from.
-* The stream is fully encryted.
+* The stream is fully encrypted.

 `RTCPeerConnection` does the following things:
 * Signal processing (remove noise from audio & video)
 * Codec handling
 * Finding an actual route for peer to peer communication through Firewalls, NATS, relays ...
-* Secuity (stream encryption)
+* Security (stream encryption)
 * Bandwidth management (bitRate & framerate)

 ## How it works